nakabonne/sxds/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](/LICENSE.md)

 Simple-xds for data-plane in ServiceMesh.
-Control-plane with the minimum function.
+This works as control-plane with the minimum function.

 ## In the beginning